 Men’s shoe styles have seen a lot of evolution in the last century.
 A lot of styles were left behind and a lot more were introduced.
 Shoes have now become an integral part of the fashion industry.
 It is not that the sole purpose of shoes was to protect the feet before that.
 In many communities, shoes had (and even now have) cultural importance.

 The times have changed now.
-Even if some shoes hurt more than stones would walking barefoot, we still choose those styles in the name of fashion.
-We certainly don’t think comfort of shoes is something that should be compromised and here are the shoes which have made a long way to be called “timeless shoe styles”.
-These styles are all time favourites of men all over the world because of their comfort and versatility.
+Even if some shoes hurt more than stones would walk barefoot, we still choose those styles in the name of fashion.
+We certainly don’t think the comfort of shoes is something that should be compromised and here are the shoes which have made a long way to be called “timeless shoe styles”.
+These styles are all-time favorites of men all over the world because of their comfort and versatility.

 Oxford is the most preferred shoe for formals.